BuildStrategies

 $(params.shp-source-context)The absolute path to the context directory of the user’s sources.
 If the user specified no value for spec.source.contextDir in their Build, then this value will equal the value for $(params.shp-source-root).
 Note that this directory is not guaranteed to exist at the time the container for your step is started, you can therefore not use this parameter as a step’s working directory.

-$(params.shp-output-image)The URL of the image that the user wants to push as specified in the Build’s spec.output.image, or the override from the BuildRun’s spec.output.image.
+$(params.shp-output-image)The URL of the image that the user wants to push, as specified in the Build’s spec.output.image or as an override from the BuildRun’s spec.output.image.

 System parameters vs Strategy Parameters Comparison